 Keys to Trading Corn Futures

+Trading corn futures is similar to corn farming, in that they both must pay close attention to seasons and the weather.
 Trading corn futures can be fairly subdued during the winter months, while the summer months are not for the faint of heart.
-Corn is planted in the spring and harvested in the fall.
-This growing season is when most of the action in corn prices take place.
+Corn is planted in the spring and harvested in the fall, and this growing season is when most of the action in corn prices takes place.

 Planting Intentions Report

-The first report to monitor in the spring is the Planting Intentions report from the USDA.
+In spring, the USDA's Planting Intentions report kicks off planting season for traders.
 This report is released at the end of March.
 The Planting Intentions report tends to set the tone for the market for the season.
-It tells us the amount of acreage that farmers intend on planting for each crop.
+It reveals the amount of acreage that farmers intend on planting for each crop.
 The fewer acres planted, the lower the chance of a large crop.
-Most analysts will take the number of acres and multiply it by a trend yield to get the expected size of the crop for the season to project the entire size of the crop.
+Analysts will take the number of acres and multiply it by a trend yield to get the expected size of the crop for the season to project the entire size of the crop.

 The USDA Report

 The summer months are when trading corn futures takes on another dimension.
-The high price for corn is often set between late June and August for corn.
-This is mostly due to weather scares that happen during the height of the growing season when crops are most vulnerable.
+The high price for corn is often set in late June or August.
+This is mostly due to weather scares that happen during the height of the growing season, at a point when crops are most vulnerable.
 Extreme heat and droughts in the Midwest are the biggest fear for farmers and corn traders.

 The Largest Corn-Producing States

-Mid to late July is when corn goes through its critical pollination phase.
-Corn needs moisture and moderate temperatures to ensure a healthy and high yielding crop at this phase.
-Extreme heat near 100 degrees and dry soil will damage crops leading to lower yields.
+Mid-to-late July is when corn goes through its critical pollination phase.
+Corn needs moisture and moderate temperatures at this stage to ensure a healthy and high-yielding crop.
+Extreme heat (roughly 100 degrees or more) and dry soil will damage crops, leading to lower yields.
 Crop damage causes the price of corn to rise.

-Most of the instances are just weather scares where little material damage is done to the overall crop.
-The market will often move higher briefly only to return to a lower price once the fear of crop damage subsides.
+Luckily, many bad weather reports don't play out under a worst-case scenario, and little material damage is done to the overall crop.
+The market will often move higher briefly, only to return to a lower price once the fear of crop damage subsides.
 More often than not, it is a good idea to look for selling opportunities during the summer months on these rallies.

-Problems with Corn Crops and How the Market Is Affected
+How the Market Is Affected by Problems with Corn Crops

-By contrast, corn prices often make their lows around harvest time.
-The harvest usually falls around November.
-Harvest is when the largest supplies are available and many corn farmers are selling their cash crops.
-Corn prices tend to have less volatility during the winter months, while exports and demand are the main factors when it comes to the price volatility of corn.
+By contrast, corn prices often hit their lows around harvest time—usually in November.
+Harvest season is when the largest supplies are available and many corn farmers are selling their cash crops.
+After that, during the winter months, corn prices tend to have less volatility.
+Exports and demand are the main factors for corn prices during those relatively calm months.